Getting Started

 The Stuba API Service Interface supports HTTP 1.1 compression.

-Clients must take advantage of compression by ensuring that requests to the interface specify the HTTP header: Accept-Encoding: gzip, deflate If this is specified on any request, then the corresponding response will be returned in a compressed format.
+Clients must take advantage of compression by ensuring that requests to the interface specify the HTTP header: Accept-Encoding: gzip, br.
+If this is specified on any request, then the corresponding response will be returned in a compressed format.